Affiliated Ministries

 Visit the website

-The Little Sisters of the Assumption came to Worcester in 1955 to work with families and their children.
-The essential Mission of the Sisters is to provide health care and support to the disadvantaged families and to revitalize the spirit of those degraded by poverty.
+PERNET FAMILY HEALTH SERVICE is a vibrant, family-centered, and resource-rich partner in the development of strong, healthy, and self-sufficient families and individuals who participate actively in community life.
+A Center-based PreSchool and 22 Family Child care sites were acquired in 2023.
+The essential Mission of the Sisters is to provide health care and support to disadvantaged families and to revitalize the spirit of those degraded by poverty.
 In 1968, the Sisters incorporated under the title Pernet [per-nay’] Family Health Service, named after the order’s founder.

 Visit the website